 While RBI has served Australian power and process industries well, for many operators it may be time to re-evaluate this strategy in the light of ageing plant, changes to plant operation, such as base-load to cycling, and emerging advanced NDT and metallurgical assessment techniques.

-hrl: has a team of experience engineers, which over the past twenty years has provided RBI advice and implemented systems for clients in a range of industries with high-value, high-risk assets.
+HRL has a team of experienced engineers that over the past twenty years has provided RBI advice and implemented systems for clients in a range of industries with high-value, high-risk assets.
 RBI services provided include:

 - auditing of current inspection programs where an independent critical review is undertaken that reappraises the risk ranking process used in the original RBI evaluation and reviews past inspection results to determine any emerging issues